Museum for Northern Peoples

 The museum was opened on 21 July 2011, by the Norwegian Minister of Cultural Affairs, Anniken Huitfeldt.
 The permanent collection is concerned with regional Sami culture and history; temporary thematic and art exhibits cover the broader field of the culture of the northern peoples as a whole, with an emphasis on women's traditions and handicrafts.
-Exhibition subjects have included traditional ways of carrying children, traditional art of the indigenous people of the Amur River in Russia using fish skins, the artist Nils-Aslak Valkeapää, and a house built by an eccentric in Nordreisa.
+Exhibition subjects have included traditional ways of carrying children, traditional art of the indigenous people of the Amur River in Russia using fish skins, the artist Nils-Aslak Valkeapää, and a house built by an eccentric in Nordreisa Municipality.

 The museum uses Norwegian, Sami, and English names to reflect its international focus.
 It is a member of the Sami Museum Network and the Sami Museum Society.